 Can you believe I spent the first 20 years of my life in Brussels, Belgium and never stepped a foot in Bruges, Belgium?
 I know, shocking!
 To remedy this upsetting situation Z and I spent a few days in Bruges last week and oh my God, we loved it!
 The heart of the city is entwined with small and super romantic canals and bridges.
 The whole town has a kind of medieval architectural look that makes you feel like you’re taking a walk in the past, alongside Robin Hood and his friends, the Merry Men.
 Of course, we loaded up our bellies with chocolate from BbyB aka my new favourite Belgian chocolate, speculoos and moules + frites.
 I also had the pleasure to reunite with my favourite childhood pastry: carré à la crème.
 It’s a perfectly laminated square shaped puff pastry filled with crème patissière.
-A beautiful morning always meant a carré à la crème for breakfast.
+A beautiful morning always meant a carré à la crème for breakfast when I was a kid.
 So yes, it was a great trip.

 I came back to London yesterday and I am super excited because I finally get to share with you this recipe from Molly Yeh’s cookbook, Molly on the Range.
 For those who don’t know Molly (although I am sure you all do!), she is an impressively brilliant food blogger who shares unique recipes inspired by her Jewish and Asian heritage as well her Midwest/farm surroundings.
 Her writing is beautifully honest and fun and she has this great ability to let you inside her world made of sprinkles, challah, macaronis and marzipan.
 Her book, Molly on the range is an improved version of all the above, which means that you’re going to want to read the book, cook from it but also cuddle it. #truestory